Pseudomanifold/latex-mimosis/README.md

 - Use `latexmk` to build the document using `pdflatex`
 - Write a nice thesis in LaTeX

+# How to customize

+The template is based on the excellent [`koma-script`](https://ctan.org/pkg/koma-script) class.
+You can thus change the appearance of many things quite easily.
+For example, if you want the thesis to use the `letter` paper format, just add

+    \KOMAoptions{paper=letter}

+in the preamble of the document and recompile.

 # Example

 The repository comes with an example file called `Thesis.tex`.
 Please